dbalucas/KB_dbalucas/docs/knowledgebase/VS_ZSH/zsh_defaults.md

 # further useful ENVs for VS Code
-this helps you adjust files via VS code, when you open then with vim export EDITOR="code -w"
+this helps you adjust files via VS code, when you open them with vim: `export EDITOR="code -w"`